 How to Make Gift Tag Biscuits

-Gingerbread is a classic Christmas bake, but this year why not try out gift tags instead of (or as well as!) the typical gingerbread men.
+Gingerbread is a classic Christmas bake, and this year why not try out a modern gift tag biscuit design as well as the typical gingerbread men.

 These tasty biscuits can be personalised or decorated however you wish, making them the perfect edible gift.

 For the Gingerbread Dough

 - 100 grams plain flour

 - One teaspoon ground ginger